November 1 HOPE

 Princes persecute me without cause, but my heart stands in awe of Your words

 As an athlete, there will be times when you have to stand firm in the face of criticism.
-Knowing what to do when people don’t agree with what you are doing is important.
+Knowing what to do when people disagree with what you are doing is important.
 Sometimes criticism will help, and sometimes it can hurt you.
 Knowing what to stand on makes the difference.
 As a follower of Christ, there will be times of criticism as well.
-Knowing how to handle these times when people don’t agree with you is important.
+Knowing how to handle these times when people disagree with you is important.
 When you are in this situation, what do you stand on?

 November 10 CONSISTENCY